- 21

 "A subject-oriented, integrated, non-volatile, and time-variant collection of data in support of management's decisions."

-- Bill Inmon, Father of Data Warehousing
+- Bill Inmon, Father of the Data Warehouse

 In simple terms, a Data Warehouse has 4 key characteristics:

-| Characteristic | Meaning | Government Example |
+| Characteristic | Meaning | Example in Government Context |

 |---|---|---|

-| Subject-Oriented | Data is organized by subject of interest, not by the system that created it | "Budget disbursement" data from all departments and programs combined in one place |
+| Subject-Oriented | Data is organized by analytical subject, not by the system that generated it | "Budget disbursement" data from all departments and programs consolidated in one place |

-| Integrated | Combines data from multiple sources into a unified format | Data from ERP + GFMIS + e-GP + HR systems consolidated into one consistent format |
+| Integrated | Combines data from multiple systems into a unified format | Data from ERP + GFMIS + e-GP + HR system consolidated into a single format |

-| Non-Volatile | Once data enters, it is not modified or deleted — preserved as history | FY2025 disbursement data remains unchanged even if the source system is updated in the current fiscal year |
+| Non-Volatile | Once data is loaded, it is never modified or deleted — preserved as historical record | Fiscal year 2025 disbursement data remains unchanged, even if adjustments are made in the current fiscal year |

-| Time-Variant | Stores data across time periods for trend analysis | Compare capital expenditure disbursement rates over the past 5 fiscal years by quarter |
+| Time-Variant | Stores data with time dimension, enabling cross-fiscal-year comparisons | Compare capital expenditure disbursement results over the past 5 years to see which years met targets |

-| Aspect | OLTP Database (ERP) | Data Warehouse (OLAP) |
+| Aspect | OLTP Database (in ERP) | Data Warehouse (OLAP) |

 |---|---|---|

-| Purpose | Record daily transactions (disbursements, procurement, receipts) | In-depth analytics, executive reporting |
+| Purpose | Record daily transactions (disbursements, procurement, goods receipt) | In-depth data analysis, executive reporting |

-| Data Nature | Current data, constantly changing | Historical data accumulated over multiple fiscal years |
+| Data Characteristics | Current data, constantly changing | Historical data accumulated over multiple fiscal years |

-| Query Pattern | Read/write individual records, fast | Read large volumes, aggregate across tables |
+| Query Pattern | Read-write one record at a time, optimized for speed | Read large volumes, aggregate across tables |

-| Schema Design | Normalized (3NF) — minimizes redundancy | Denormalized (Star/Snowflake Schema) — optimized for reads |
+| Schema Design | Normalized (3NF) — reduces redundancy, optimized for writes | Denormalized (Star/Snowflake Schema) — optimized for fast reads |

-| Users | Operational staff (finance, procurement, inventory) | Executives, policy planners, auditors, analysts |
+| Users | Operational staff (finance, inventory, accounting) | Executives, planning & policy offices, State Audit Office, analytics teams |

-| Example Query | "What is the status of PO-2026-001?" | "How does Q1 FY2026 capital disbursement compare to the past 3 years?" |
+| Example Query | "Has purchase order PO-2026-001 been approved yet?" | "How does the Q1 FY2026 capital expenditure disbursement rate compare to the past 3 years?" |

 Core Components of a Data Warehouse